Private Student Loans

 - Borrow only what you absolutely need.

 - Ask questions and compare the rates and terms offered by different lenders.
-(See examples of questions to ask about private loans from the Project on Student Debt and US News & World Report)
+(See examples of questions to ask about private loans from US News & World Report)